ananthu666/1_2_1/README.md

 ## Getting Started
 ### Installation
-- Install the APK file sent along with this manual.
+- Install the APK file sent.

 ### Creating an Account
 - Open the app and click on the "Sign Up" button on the login page.